The Only Show in Town

 Me: “Meaning, what is meaning?
 How am I defining meaning?
 Meaning is everything that the mind produces.
 Every thought, every visual image that you perceive, every sound that you hear, absolutely everything.
 Your understanding of what I’m saying, your feeling of sitting on a chair or standing.
 All of this stuff belongs to meaning, to the category of meaning.”

-Then I held up blue.
+Then I held up the blue sheet.

 Me: “And then on the other side, you have the world of happening.
 Happening is what occurs.
 One way to think about happening is actions, interactions, responses, behaviors.
 But the truth is, as soon as we start naming the happening, measuring the happening, we’re no longer dealing with the happening.
 We’re dealing with meaning again.”

 Me: “Meaning connects to happening and happening connects to meaning through something that we’re used to calling light.
 Light is the boundary between meaning and happening.
 Let me take a moment to make sure this makes sense.
 When I look at my cup of coffee, there’s light that hits this thing and then reaches my eye.
-In response to that light, my nervous system from the eye all the way to eventually lands on some mind on the inside.
+In response to that light, my nervous system from the eye all the way to eventually lands on my mind, on the inside.
 That light gets interpreted as an image.
 Sound works the same way.
 You have pressure waves reaching your eardrum, and then it’s light.
 It’s electrical.
 The nervous system is electrical.
 So it’s light that flows from the eardrum all the way to eventually becoming sound in the mind.
 And on the way out, how do we connect from the inside towards the outside?
 It’s also through light.”

 Mark was nodding.
 Brian was watching.